-If you enter a URL in PageSpeed Insights, the tool tries to measure data for different states of load times.
-Here are some of the most important key figures that are analyzed and displayed:
+If you enter a URL in PageSpeed Insights, the tool tries to measure data on the load times for different states.
+Here are some of the most important key metrics that are analyzed and displayed:

-- FCP (First Contentful Paint): Stands for the time it takes websites to load a first text or image.
-The FCP thus indicates how long it takes for the user to interact.
+- FCP (First Contentful Paint): Stands for the time that websites need to load a first text or image.
+The FCP thus describes how long it takes until a user can interact.

-- FID (First Input Delay): This value shows how long the website takes to respond after an interaction.
+- FID (First Input Delay): This value shows how long the website needs to react after an interaction.
 For example, after a click on a button.

 - LCP (Largest Contentful Paint): This value always refers to the main element of a website.
-For example how long it takes to load the largest image.
+For example, how long it takes for the largest image to load.

-- CLS (Cumulative Layout Shift): The CLS value specifies how the visual stability behaves when loading a site layout.
-The smaller this value is, the better the user experience.
+- CLS (Cumulative Layout Shift): The CLS value indicates how the visual stability behaves when a site is loaded.
+The smaller this value, the better the user experience.

-- Red warning triangle: marks a slow site
+- Red warning triangle: indicates a slow website

-7 tips to improve your loading time immediately
+7 tips to improve your performance right now

-Here are some areas you can work on to improve the loading speed of your website (and the Google PageSpeed Score).
-And to ensure a better user experience and better rankings.
+Here are some areas you can work on to improve the loading speed of your website (and the Google PageSpeed score).
+Improvements will ensure a better user experience as well as better rankings.

-Remove spaces, commas and other unnecessary characters from your code.
+Remove spaces, commas, and other unnecessary characters from your code.
 Also delete all commands with non-uniform formatting and unused code.
-See these instructions for WordPress .
+See this guide for WordPress .

-Check your website regularly for broken links and repair or remove them completely.
-Learn about the tools and methods you can use to find broken links in his article.
+Check your website regularly for broken links and fix them or remove them altogether.
+You can find out which tools and methods you can use to find broken links in this post.

-Make sure that your website is protected by a suitable server hosted will.
-The optimal server response time is less than 200 ms. Consider switching to another server or hoster here if your current solution does not work.
+Make sure that your website is hosted by a suitable server.
+The optimal server response time is less than 200 ms. Consider switching to another server or host if your current solution is not working.

 Make sure that the images on your website are not larger than they need to be.
-With the right kind of compression, you can reduce file sizes significantly without noticeably changing the quality of the images.
-Which ones WordPress -Plugins to help you optimize your images, see in his article.
+With the right kind of compression, you can significantly reduce file sizes without noticeably changing the quality of the images.
+You can find out which WordPress Plugins will help you optimize your images in this post.

 Optimize your website for all devices

-Remember that not only the desktop version of your website needs to be fast.
-At least half of all Internet users use a smartphone, which is why Google now uses the page speed of the mobile version of a website as the basis for its ranking.
-So there's no way around improving the speed of the mobile version of your site if you want to get a good ranking.
+Remember that it's not just the desktop version of your website that needs to be fast.
+At least half of users users have smartphones, which is why Google now uses the speed of the mobile version of a website as a basis for ranking.
+So you can't avoid improving the loading time of the mobile version of your website if you want to rank well.